GHC 18 Scholarship applications will open January 17, 2018 at 9 a.m. PT and close March 7, 2018 at 5 p.m. PT.

 - You must be teaching at an accredited college or university at the time of the conference.
 We do not award scholarships to High School teachers, as the conference does not provide programming for K-12.

-- You must teach in a degree program such as, but not limited to, computer science, computer engineering, or a related technical discipline such as electrical engineering, math, or physics.
+- You must teach in a degree program such as, but not limited to, computer science, computer engineering, or a related technical discipline such as electrical engineering, human-computer interaction, math, physics, or management information systems.

 - If you receive a scholarship and do not notify AnitaB.org that you cannot attend prior to the celebration, you will not be eligible in future years as this takes a scholarship away from another faculty that could have attended.